danielfm/cl-zipper/README.markdown

 (root-node (remove-node *loc-a*)) ;; (* (+ B) (- C D))
 ````

-The `(root-node loc)` function zips all the way up to the root node
-while keeping any changes.

 ### Inserting Nodes

 The first functions we'll see are `(insert-left loc node)` and